p3palazzo/comparative-histories/chapter.md

 her argument ended up being more of a reflection on the specificity of architectural history as a methodological field.
-Without folding back into the disciplinary character of comparative history, this entailed nevertheless an Idealist frame of mind.
-Waisman proposed a fixed set of themes that, to her, ought to supersede conventional stylistic periods or even simple chronology as tools for historical interpretation.
-This was reminiscent of Wölfflin's *Principles* [-@woelfflin:1950principles] and, by her recurring admonition to relate history to current urban planning problems, of Bruno Zevi's operative history [-@zevi:1974architettura].
-Although the title of Waisman's book alluded to unchanging cultural features going against the grain of a historiography usually concerned with change itself, then, her argument came back to the teleological supremacy of present
+Without folding back into the disciplinary character of comparative history, this entailed nonetheless an Idealist frame of mind.
+Waisman proposed a fixed set of themes that ought to supersede conventional stylistic periods or even simple chronology as tools for historical interpretation.
+This was reminiscent of Wölfflin's *Principles* [-@woelfflin:1950principles] and, by her recurring admonition to relate history to current urban planning problems, of Bruno Zevi's operative history.
+Although the title of
+Waisman's book alluded to unchanging cultural features going against the grain of a historiography usually concerned with change itself, then, her argument came back to the teleological supremacy of present